cihai/unihan-etl/doc/about.rst

 About unihan-tabular
 ====================

+unihan-tabular provides configurable, self-serve data exports of the :ref:`UNIHAN` database.

 Handles encoding
 ----------------

-Dealing with unicode encodings can be cumbersome across platforms.
+Dealing with unicode encodings can be cumbersome across platforms. unihan-tabular deals with handling output encoding issues that could come up if you were to try to export the data yourself.

 Python 2 and 3
 --------------

 Designed and tested to work across Python versions.
+View the `travis test matrix <https://travis-ci.org/cihai/unihan-tabular>`_ for what this software is tested against.

 Customizable output
 -------------------